avinashji1302/Weather_Application_Using_Realtime_API/README.md

 ## Contributing

-Contributions to Humari Dukaan are welcome!
+Contributions to Weather Application !
 If you would like to contribute to the project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name.